Socialsquare/biosensor/README.md

 #### Database migations

-If changes are made to a django model, make sure to migrate the database to reflect these changes.
+If you make changes to one of the models, make sure to also migrate the database to reflect your changes.

 `cd` into the project root dir and run
 `. venv/bin/activate`